albertsango-Trimble/CrossSectionChecker/README.md

   chainage) are used — Z is intentionally ignored so the cut is always level.
-- From the two (x, y) endpoints, the extension computes a horizontal unit normal perpendicular to the line (`directionZ` is always 0, keeping the planes vertical) and calls `viewer.addSectionPlane([nearPlane, farPlane])` with **two** opposing planes offset by half the slice thickness on either side of the line's midpoint, so only the thin slab between them stays visible (see "Slice thickness" above).
+- From the two (x, y) endpoints, the extension computes a horizontal unit normal perpendicular to the line, then builds a `SectionBox`: centered on the line's midpoint, sized `sizeX` = slice thickness in the normal direction and a very large `sizeY`/`sizeZ` (2km) along the line and vertically, rotated about Z (as a quaternion) so its thin axis lines up with the normal. `viewer.addSectionBox(box)` applies it.
 - The alignment CSV is parsed client-side, converted to millimeters, and stored in `localStorage`.
-Moving the chainage slider interpolates a point and local tangent direction along the alignment's polyline, then builds a perpendicular line of the chosen half-width around that point — fed through the same `applySection()` used by the draw/click workflow.
+Moving the chainage slider interpolates a point and local tangent direction along the alignment's polyline, then builds a line of the chosen half-width around that point — fed through the same `applySection()` used by the draw/click workflow.
 - `markup.addLineMarkups(segments)` — draws the alignment's full polyline
   as a chain of line-markup segments for visual reference.
+- `viewer.selectSectionBox()` / `deSelectSectionBox()` — show/hide the
+  section box's drag handles, tied to "Show box handles".
-- For the section-view camera, the extension builds a `Camera` object (`position`/`lookAt`/`upDirection`, all in **meters** — note this differs from the section plane's millimeter units) placed back along the plane's normal from the line's midpoint, looking at it with Z-up.
+- For the section-view camera, the extension builds a `Camera` object (`position`/`lookAt`/`upDirection`, all in **meters** — note this differs from the section box's millimeter units) placed back along the cut's normal from the line's midpoint, looking at it with Z-up.
 - `viewer.getSnapshot()` — returns a data URL PNG of whatever the camera is currently looking at; used for "Capture split view".
-- `viewer.removeSectionPlanes([ids])` / `removeSectionPlanes()` — removes
-  the current pair of planes, or everything, on "Clear section".
+- `viewer.removeSectionBox()` — removes the current section box on
+  "Clear section" (or before adding a new one).
 - `markup.removeMarkups([ids])` — cleans up line markups (the drawn cut line, or the alignment reference polyline) once no longer needed.